 Teaching Tips | Science | Pedagogy |

-- This is only one segment in a series/program that aired on PBS in spring 2011 hosted by Richard Alley, a contributor to the United Nations panel on climate change.
+- This segment is part of a series of videos that aired in 2011 and were hosted by Richard Alley, a contributor to the United Nations panel on climate change.
 This segment is 1 of 5 in the series.

 - Can be used in conjunction with other CLEAN selected ice core activities: http://cleanet.org/clean/educational_resources/index.html?search_text=ice+core&Search=search